-As Much as I Can, the theatrical event playing in Baltimore September 7-14, isn’t content with merely showing you the lives of gay black men in a city plagued with high rates of HIV infection.
-Instead, this emotionally searing production takes us by the hand – quite literally – and leads us to the middle of the nightclub, the church, and even the bedroom of its characters and then dares us to look away.
+As Much as I Can, the theatrical event playing at the historic Harlem Parish in New York City, May 8-24, 2018, isn’t content with merely showing you the lives of gay black men in a city plagued with high rates of HIV infection.
+Instead, this emotionally searing production takes us quite literally by the hand and leads us to the middle of the nightclub, the church, and even the bedroom of its characters — and then dares us to look away.

 We can’t turn from the emotional intimacy.
 We shouldn’t.
 We may never come this close again to inhabiting the lives of a community often reduced to statistics and test results.
 The black gay men of As Much as I Can are living and loving and leaning on each other.
 Their triumph and their pain are so close you can touch them, and you actually might.

 Anyone with the good fortune to see this free production will brush shoulders with its actors and experience it in highly individual ways.
 Forget the friends who come with you to see this show.
-They will probably be taken elsewhere in the cavernous production space of the Baltimore War Memorial, watching different scenes in the story.
+They will probably be taken elsewhere in the production space of multiple sets, watching different scenes in the story.
 You’re going to have quite a conversation on the ride home, and for days to come, about how the story line you witnessed weaves into theirs.

 Better yet, this is theater as social change and education.
 Funded by ViiV Healthcare and its ACCELERATE!
 Initiative and based on social research about black gay men and HIV, particularly in the cities of Baltimore and Jackson, Mississippi (where the show has also been produced), As Much as I Can explores themes of love, family, faith, and self-acceptance through the lens of the epidemic.